seek-oss/wingman/fe/lib/components/SalaryDetails/README.md

 Optional:

-- `initialMinimumPay`: A default value to initially render for the minimum pay.
+- `initialMinimumPay`: A default value for the minimum pay.
-- `initialMaximumPay`: A default value to initially render for the maximum pay.
+- `initialMaximumPay`: A default value for the maximum pay.
-- `initialSalaryType`: A default value to initially render for the salary type.
+- `initialSalaryType`: A default value for the salary type.
-- `initialSalaryDescription`: A default value to initially render for the salary description.
+- `initialSalaryDescription`: A default value for the salary description.
 - `errors`: An object of errors mapping to either `salaryType`, `minimumPay`, `maximumPay` or `salaryDescription` that contain an error message.

 ### Validation

-The Salary Details component has some very light validation on the maximum character limit associated with the pay description.
+The Salary Details component has some basic UI validation rules:

-It will render an error message if the field exceeds the maximuim character limit.
+- The salary description contains a maximum of 50 characters.
+- The minimum pay must be greater than 0.
+- The maximum pay must be greater than the minimum pay.

 ### Usage